How to care for geraniums

 How to make Geraniums bloom repeatedly.

 There are two things needed to make geraniums bloom often.
 The first one is called deadheading.
-It’s really simple just remove the old blooms often and you will be rewarded with new ones.
+It’s really simple, just remove the old blooms often, and you will be rewarded with new ones.
 The second thing is fertilizer.

 Dead Heading Geraniums

 Use your fingers to clip off the stem at the bottom.
 They will snap right off.
-Or use good small hand pruners.
+Or use good, small hand pruners.

 You should always fertilize geraniums with a high concentration of phosphorus…as this element is what makes all plants bloom or make more flowers.
 How often?
-Good question about once a month during the growing season March, April, May, and June.
+Good question about once a month during the growing season, March, April, May, and June.
+You should always water first, then feed, and water one more time for the best results.

 Types of Geraniums